 Ideally, Kitale has a lot of economic potential with these business ideas being some of the small businesses that can do well in the county.

 Because most cereals retailers seek maize wholesale from Trans Nzoia county, it would only be ideal to start a kiosk for cereals in Kitale.

 This is of course if you have the capital to run your business as a wholesale spot for cereals.

-Create good relationships to get fresh cereals direct from farms during harvesting.
+Create good relationships to get fresh cereals directly from farms during harvesting.